Skip to the main content.

 Tip: Both accelerators and incubators offer their services and resources in return for an equity stake in the business.
 So, it’s always working through these terms with a fine tooth comb before making any firm commitment.

 We hope this guide helps you decide which startup program will best suit your needs.
+For more professional pearls of wisdom, check out our many resources.

 A simple guide to shares and options